-Increased jobs and tax revenues from casino gambling muss benefit the city in a meaningful way (for example, in Atlantic City after 15 years of increased jobs and the revenues from casino gambling, there have been no significant improvements the city suffers even more using from blight, homelessness and other problems).
-Specific efforts must be made to retain residents who benefit from employment through gambling and to attract new retifens to our doclining neighborhoods.
-Otherwise, blight and crime will continue to spread, negating any potential benefits
+increased jobs and tax revenues from casino gambling must benefit the city in a meaningful way (for example, in Aslantic City after 15 years of increased jobs and the revenues from casino gambling, there have been no significant improve the city suffers even more usday from blight, homelestness and other problems).
+Specific efforts must be made to remin residents who benefit from employment nugh gambling and to attract new residents to our doclining neighborhoods.
+Otherwise, blight and crime will comin to spread, negating any potential benefits from casino jobs and tax revenues.